Eugene at a Glance

 Also on campus, the Jordan Schnitzer Museum of Contemporary Art was built in 1933 to house the prestigious 3,700-piece Murray Warner Collection of Oriental Art.
 Among the museum’s offerings are three meeting rooms and an elegant courtyard with a peaceful garden, reflecting pool and lush landscaping.
 All can be adapted as settings for cocktail parties, corporate meetings, lectures or luncheons.

 After the Meeting

-Wineries, breweries and distilleries pepper Eugene, with vineyards but a half-hour drive away.
-The largest certified biodynamic winery in North America, the King Estate Winery was started in 1991, and its 1,033 acres now also sustain orchards, berries and culinary gardens.
-A farm-to-table, fine-dining restaurant offers library wine pairings and an outdoor dining option.
+Wineries, distilleries and breweries pepper the area.
+The largest certified biodynamic winery in North America, King Estate Winery, opened in 1991 and has since added orchards, berries and culinary gardens.
+Its farm-to-table fine-dining restaurant features wine pairings and outdoor dining options.

 The heart of Eugene’s arts and counter-culture community, the Whiteacre neighborhood is a mix of businesses, residential streets, lovely parks and a dazzling display of international cuisine.
 Its moniker is “the fermentation district” due to its wealth of breweries, wineries and distilleries, including WildCraft Cider Works that sources its ingredients locally.